270 Park Avenue (2025–present): Reception

-During construction, the planned building received mixed reception.
+During construction, the planned tower received mixed reception.
 Architectural critic Alexandra Lange described the under-construction 270 Park Avenue in 2022 as "a Son of Hearst Tower grafted on top of creepy legs."
-Christopher Bonanos of Curbed characterized the building's base as supporting "all that heft balance, quixotically, on ballerinas' toes."
+Christopher Bonanos of Curbed characterized the tower's base as supporting "all that heft balance, quixotically, on ballerinas' toes."
 Reese Lewis of the Brooklyn Rail was critical of its development, criticizing its economic – rather than functional – motivation.